 Documentation is supported by detailed work on the company’s financials, including making appropriate adjustments so that the business is sold based on an optimized and justified level of run-rate revenue and EBITDA.

-Step 5 – Lining up legal and tax planning experts, and getting DD Ready
+Step 5: Lining up legal and tax planning experts, and getting due diligence (DD) Ready

 Engage lawyers and tax planning experts early to minimize or avoid any issues that may impact on organizational structure and remuneration, contracts, shares, liabilities or company incorporation.
 Your M&A advisor will be able to recommend a trusted expert if you don’t have access to one.

 There can be significant benefits in commissioning a provider to conduct Vendor Due Diligence – a credible, high integrity third-party can provide a very high return by helping you retain control of the sale process – it will minimize disruption, and maximize the number of bidders you can entertain to retain bargaining power.

 In almost all cases, procuring a reliable and secure Virtual Data Room will be a cost-effective way to share information with buyers later in the process – it also provides real-time insight to the documents they are reviewing.